penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 ---
-title: Connect your agents using A2A protocol - Module 09
+title: Connect your agents with A2A protocol - Module 9
 description: Learn how to integrate Azure Logic Apps conversational agents with external services using the A2A protocol and the A2A Python SDK. ms.service: azure-logic-apps
 author: nikhilsira